manahshetty/M.A.R.S.S.Z/README.md

 -> Back End Files:

+sign_up.php : In the backend file of signup page first we are connecting to the database, then we are retrieving data send by user via the frontend, we are checking whether the user has filled all the required fields.
+Then we are comparing the two passwords entered by the user for confirmation and if they are not we are telling the user to fill up again else if the passwords are same then we are storing the data inside the specific table in the database where we have two tables for two types of user i.e. student and teacher.
+Then we redirect the user to homepage of our website.
+After the successful signup the session for present user will start and his name and email will be shown in the homepage.
+Now if the user is already a registered user of our website then user will go to login page. log_in.php: In the backend of the login page we retrieve email, password and the type of our user, then we will compare the email and password given by the user with all the registered emails and their corresponding password in the database and if the comparison is successful then the user will get redirected to homepage of our website else we will post a message that user’s credential didn’t match.
+index.php: Used for Redirecting to this file after successful Login or Signup

+signup.php & login.php are frontend files linked to Backend

 -> NLP:
    - PDF to Text
       Includes the Python code to convert any PDF file to Text for further processing.